The Ultimate Guide to Buying Off the Plan

 1c.
 High density Vs Low density developments

-A High density area is an area where there is a large buildup of several apartment towers each with over 100 residents.
-Generally high density areas are clustered around activity centres so they do have direct access to shops and restaurants and transportation.
+A high- density area is an area where there is a large build-up of several apartment towers each with over 100 residents.
+Generally high-density areas are clustered around activity centres, so they have direct access to shops, restaurants and transportation.
 This convenience however also comes with the hustle and bustle of the area, consider for yourself if you really want to live in such close proximity to bars and restaurants that may operate throughout the night.

-Low Density areas and developments often have under 50 apartments in the building and although not directly in the high density zone they are still close enough that an activity centre can be easily accessed
+Low density area developments often have under 50 apartments in the building, and although not directly in the high-density zone , they are still close enough to activity centres that can be easily accessed.

-If you are an investor considering High density vs Low density, think of supply and demand. in high density areas supply of apartments can more often outweighs demands.
-Consider you have an apartment in a tower with 100 other apartments, when you are trying to rent your property you will be competing against 50+ other owners trying to rent, this will put downward pressure on rental prices as everyone wants theirs rented first.
+If you are an investor considering high density vs low density, think of supply and demand.
+In high density areas, supply of apartments can more often outweigh the demand.
+Consider you have an apartment in a tower with 100 other apartments.
+When it comes to renting out your property, you will be competing against 50+ other owners trying to rent which will put downward pressure on rental prices in the area.
 When you are selling, likewise you will likely be also competing against a high number of owners in the building also looking to sell.
-A final thing to consider is that if you purchase in a high density area you are not just competing against the 100+ owners in your building, in all likelihood you will be surrounded by several towers each with 100+ "competitors" competing with you to rent and sell your property.
+A final thing to consider is that if you purchase in a high density area, you are not just competing against the 100+ owners in your building, in all likelihood you will be surrounded by several towers each with 100+ "competitors" competing with you to rent and sell your property.

 Once you’ve gotten an idea of what is available on the market and what you’re looking for, it’s time to figure out what developers you will contact.
 If you don’t work in the sector, you may never have heard of any property developers, if this is the case: don’t stress!

 When looking at developers, look at how many projects they are selling, where they have worked in the past and how long they have been around for.
 This will give you an idea of their experience and reliability.